 The caveats are the most crucially important parts of this standard!
 We will suggest a way of dealing with them.
-(There are also additional caveats in other parts of the standard.)
+(There are also additional caveats and disclaimers in other parts of the standard.)

-The standard gives no suggestions for how to evaluate the six factors.
-It stands to reason that if these six factors (and others in some cases) are ignored (as they usually are) or not considered adequately, meeting the minimum DCOF number (e.g., 0.42 or 0.55) is virtually meaningless.
+The standard gives no suggestions for how to evaluate the six factors above.
+It stands to reason that if these six factors (and others) are ignored (as they usually are) or not considered adequately, meeting the minimum DCOF number (e.g., 0.42 or 0.55) is virtually meaningless.
 According to pendulum test data, as well as real-world observations, a floor can be very slippery and still exceed the 0.42 criterion.

 Some recommended minimum DCOF values (with caveats) for level surfaces from the new ANSI A326.3 are as follows:

 Interior, dry 0.42 (page 2 of the standard)